-As seen in our discussion above, a number of potential pathways exists through which past state capacity may have shaped the present distribution of ethnic groups and public outcomes across Brazil.
-In this paper, we focus on the location of runaway slave settlements, or quilombos, as a prominent example of such mechanisms (see Figure 2).
-In particular, we build on the fact that these autonomous settlements were established in hard-to-reach areas of low state presence precisely so they could avoid being "discovered and destroyed by punitive expeditions" (Bethell, 1984) (see Figure 2, b1).
+In this paper, we focus on the location of runaway slave settlements, quilombos (or maroon communities), as one prominent mechanism through which past state capacity may have influenced both current demographic patterns and public goods provision (see Figure 2, 2).7 In particular, we build on the fact that these autonomous settlements were established in hard-to-reach areas of low state presence precisely to avoid being "discovered and destroyed by punitive expeditions" (Bethell, 1984) (see Figure 2, b1).
 Historically weak state capacity, in turn, has made it harder for these localities to develop and provide public goods (a).
-Moreover, the fact that these communities were predominantly composed of escaped slaves resulted in relatively higher shares of Afro-descendant populations in the surrounding areas (b2).
+At the same time, the fact that these communities were predominantly composed of escaped slaves resulted in relatively higher shares of Afro-descendant populations in the surrounding areas (b2).
 We thus argue that such race-based selection into low state capacity territories can give rise to a strong association between contemporary racial demography and public goods provision, even in the absence of a causal relationship between these variables (c).